Nordic Otherwise

 why apply?

-You’re ready for deepening your political commitments to an intermediate or advanced level.
+You’re ready to deepen your political commitments to an intermediate or advanced level.

-You want to know how to bring together the critical theory you’re reading about, the things you’re making, and the everyday things you’re experiencing.
+You want to bring together the critical theory you’re reading about, the things you’re making, and the everyday things you’re experiencing.

 process

-3. their everyday politicized experience of being in the world
+3. the artist’s everyday politicized experiences being in the world

+OVERVIEW 4 artists will be selected to participate in each cycle.
 The Curriculum runs over a period of 5 consecutive days.
-Each day is guided with facilitation and studio time.
+Each day is guided with facilitation and structured studio time.
 The process is facilitated by Dr. Myriam Diatta, Black-Asian independent scholar and former educator at Parsons School of Design and Pratt Institute in NYC.
 She will facilitate the workshop in partnership with a BIPoC coordinator.
 The workshop is hosted by Andromeda8220.
 Read ‘site’ section below for more.

 The process includes settling into each other and the space, care practices, preparatory exercises, mapping, map-reading, and soft assessment criteria.